 To all of our Customers and Clients,

-If you have any questions or concerns at this time then please do get in touch.
-To do this in the most effective way we continue to ask you to direct enquires to your usual contact at the Bank or by emailing our dedicated teams.
+Our Savings team continues to work full time, remotely, and our phone lines are closed for the time being.
+If you have any questions or concerns, please do get in touch by emailing your usual contact at the Bank or one of our dedicated teams.
 For enquiries on savings accounts please email: firstname.lastname@example.org.
 For general enquiries contact: email@example.com.

-Giles Cunningham, CEO of BLME plc
+Andrew Ball, CEO of BLME plc